 - Commitment to an ongoing daily personal mindfulness-based practice, based on MBSR/MBCT practices

 - Have begun supervised teaching of one or more eight-week courses.

 Please ensure you are able to attend the entire event.
 If this is not possible, please contact us to discuss before submitting an application.

 About the trainers:

 Our trainers are all members of the Bangor University Centre for Mindfulness Research and Practice training team.
 All have been extensively trained in this approach and engage in a rigorous ongoing process of training and supervision.
 We use strict criteria when selecting teachers/trainers to work with us.
 The name of the specific trainer(s) for this event is at the top of this page.
 Just click on the trainer name to find out more about him/her.

 We will be using the Zoom platform for our classrooms, which offers facilities for online meetings and also online ‘break-out‘ rooms for smaller group work.
 A Zoom link will be sent to you for the whole event prior to the start date, along with joining instructions.
 You will also be given a login to our Community area, a place for online learning and shared resources.

-Please note: these timings are in Greenwich Mean Time (GMT)
+Please note: these timings are in GMT

 Preparation for the event and what you will need: